Kamiapp-fr/kami-collection/CONTRIBUTING.md

 $ npm run create
 ```

 It will ask you wish name you would set to your component.
 When you validate it, it will automaticaly create all base files for your component and update all root config file *(like ``tsconfig``, ``vite.config.js``, etc...)* adding the new component.
+It also add the `playground` section and the `docs` section into the demos web site.

 Now just run the install command to update the ``package-lock.json`` :